redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=MS, answer=[1,2]

-Which of the following text should be aligned to the center of the page?
+Which of the following text should be aligned at the center of the page?

 - The text `Attributes`.